MikeRogers0-YouTube/ReactJsRailsProject/README.md

 ### TODO

   * Set the comment channel in the react component.
+Maybe a bit like [react-socket](https://github.com/coma/react-socket)
   * Make it work on Heroku.
+  * Add comment form on homepage